 - Water for boiling

-- Oil for frying 48 ounces (I use canola oil or peanut oil)
+- Oil for frying 48 ounces (I use canola oil, peanut oil, vegetable, or coconut oil)

 - Add cold water to a large bowl and add in the salt creating the brine solution.